Overview of Routing Algorithms

 - This works on certain protocols.
 We can also say that it is a formula to apply on the route.

-- There are different ways to calculate rout with the used of different algorithms.
+- There are different ways to calculate a route with the use of different algorithms.
 According to the type of network and use, every algorithm is getting applied.

 Know why they are needed.

 - Routing is important to connect different systems to each other.
 So we can communicate with this over the network.
 And this forms the internet.
-Identifying each device their presence and structure and send packets are the responsibilities of the router.
-With that security comes in the picture.
+Identifying each device, its presence and structure, and send packets are the responsibilities of the router.
+With that, security comes into the picture.